Snorkeling Hanauma Bay, Outside the Reef

 Turtle in Hanauma Bay

-Once we got parked then waited to watch the video that they require you to watch and finally were able to head down to the bay.
+Once we got parked then waited to watch the video that they require you to watch, we finally were able to head down to the bay.

 A word of caution is due here: If you are a beginner or not confident in the water, stay well inside the buoys and shallower areas!
-There are a lot of currents as you make your way across the reef and you need to exercise caution!
+There are a lot of currents as you make your way across the reef to the outside and you need to exercise caution!

 Overall, I would rate this as a really good experience and definitely a "must-do" when on Oahu.
 Thursday, we are hopeful that conditions will allow us to snorkel Makaha Beach.